ramofabian/aws-bootcamp-cruddur-2023/journal/week1.md

 </td></tr></table>

 With the help of VSC's OpenAPI extension we can easily go through the file `openapi-3.0.yml` located in the directory path `/workspace/aws-bootcamp-cruddur-2023/backend-flask`.
-This file contains almost all documentation for backend API in format yaml and using OpenAPI sintaxis.
+This file contains almost all documentation for backend API in format yaml and using OpenAPI syntaxis.

 To create the documentation of the notifications endpoints, we need to have clear that this endpoint will be using the `GET` method to transfer data because the frontend will be consuming only this information to be written in the webpage.
-Also we use the `tags` properties to group it under `activities` with other endpoint already existing, then we declare the response from the type `array` and the schema `#/components/schemas/Activity` where is already decalred in an object the answer.
+Also we use the `tags` properties to group it under `activities` with other endpoint already existing, then we declare the response from the type `array` and the schema `#/components/schemas/Activity` where is already declared in an object the answer.

 ```yml
   /api/activities/notifications: